Franchise Law in New Jersey: We Protect and Advise the Franchisee

 When Does the NJ Franchise Act Apply to Me and/or My Company?

 New Jersey adopted the Franchise Practices Act (FPA) in 1971.
-The law was written to prevent the exploitation of franchisees in New Jersey by franchisors with superior bargaining power.
+The law was enacted to prevent franchisors with superior bargaining power from exploiting franchisees in New Jersey.

-Selling, Assigning or Transferring Ownership of an Existing Franchise in NJ
+Selling, Assigning, or Transferring Ownership of an Existing Franchise in NJ

-Before transferring, assigning or selling a franchise or interest in a franchise, the franchisee must notify the franchisor in writing.
-In most instances, the notice must include (1) the transferee’s name, address, financial qualification and (2) business experience during the previous five (5) years.
+Before transferring, assigning, or selling a franchise or interest in a franchise, the franchisee must notify the franchisor in writing.
+In most instances, the notice must include (1) the transferee’s name, address, financial qualification, and (2) business experience during the previous five (5) years.

-Failure to notify the franchisor before a transfer, assignment or sale permits a franchisor to allege a breach of the franchise agreement and to terminate the franchise.
+Failure to notify the franchisor before a transfer, assignment, or sale permits a franchisor to allege a breach of the franchise agreement and to terminate the franchise.

 After notice is given, the franchisor has sixty (60) days to send a written response to the franchisee either approving the transfer or setting forth the reasons for denying the transfer.
 If the franchisor does not respond to the notice within sixty (60) days, the law deems the transfer approved by the franchisor.